oauthstuff/draft-oauth-rar/main.md

 `locations`:
 :   An array of strings representing the location of the resource or resource server.
 These strings are typically URIs identifying the
     location of the RS.
-The field `locations` allows a client to specify where it intends to use a certain authorization, i.e., it is  possible to unambiguously assign permissions to resource servers.
-In situations with multiple resource servers, this prevents unintended client authorizations (e.g. a `read` scope value potentially applicable for an email as well as a cloud service) through audience restriction.
+This field can allow a client to specify a particular RS, as discussed in (#security_considerations).

 `actions`:
 :   An array of strings representing the kinds of actions to be taken at the resource.